deepanshu143/Suneo/README.md

 # Suneo Group Manager
- This is a group manager bot for your group management 😎😎
+ This is a group manager bot for your group
+ 😄😄

 Credits of this bot
 [LEGEND X](https://t.me/legendx22)